 To reduce your risk of side effects, your doctor may direct you to start this medication at a low dose and gradually increase your dose.
 Your first dose may be at a doctor's office where you can be monitored for side effects.
 Nausea is very common with this medication.
-To decrease the risk of nausea, your doctor may direct you to start taking another medication (such as trimethobenzamide) 3 days before your first dose of apomorphine and to continue taking as directed for up to 2 months.
+To decrease nausea, your doctor may direct you to use another medication (such as trimethobenzamide) to prevent or treat nausea.
+This medication may be started 3 days before your first dose of apomorphine and should be taken as directed for up to 2 months.

 Rarely, abnormal drug-seeking behavior (drug abuse) is possible with this medication.
-Do not increase your dose or use it more frequently than prescribed.
+Do not increase your dose or use it more often than prescribed.
 Properly stop the medication when so directed.

 Tell your doctor if your condition does not get better or if it gets worse.

 Nausea, vomiting, mouth pain/sores/numbness, gum swelling, dry mouth, headache, dizziness, drowsiness, tiredness, or runny nose may occur.
 If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 This medication may cause a serious drop in blood pressure, especially when starting or increasing the dose.
 Dizziness and lightheadedness can increase the risk of falling.
 Get up slowly when rising from a sitting or lying position.